OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 ###### escape(s, s mode)

 Escapes s in the given escaping mode.
-Can be one of: html, xml, csv, url, javascript.
+The mode can be one of: html, xml, csv, url, javascript.
+See the [recipe here](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#question-marks--showing-in-your-data) for an example.

 ###### unescape(s, s mode)

 Unescapes s in the given escaping mode.
-Can be one of: html, xml, csv, url, javascript.
+The mode can be one of: html, xml, csv, url, javascript.
+See the [recipe here](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#atampampt----att) for an example.

 ###### md5(o)

 Returns the [MD5 hash](https://en.wikipedia.org/wiki/MD5) of an object.
-If fed something other than a string (array, number, date, etc.) md5 will convert it to a string and deliver the hash of the string.
-For example, `"[ blah, blah, blah ]".md5()` will return 877ec03c582e43a325a034e409820e62.
+If fed something other than a string (array, number, date, etc.), md5() will convert it to a string and deliver the hash of the string.
+For example, `"[ and, or, not ]".md5()` will return 80fd34c2da7787a20c6c5e32e4899459.

 ###### sha1(o)

 Returns the [SHA-1 hash](https://en.wikipedia.org/wiki/SHA-1) of an object.
-If fed something other than a string (array, number, date, etc.) sha1() will convert it to a string and deliver the hash of the string.
+If fed something other than a string (array, number, date, etc.), sha1() will convert it to a string and deliver the hash of the string.
 For example, `"[ and, or, not ]".sha1()` will return a6664fc5476a043cabc179da1e3ce736e3959bbc.

 ###### phonetic(s, s encoding)